 – Don’t forget to buy some chocolates or beer while you’re there.

 – Make your trip to Mechelen even more exciting!
-Check out Tripadvisor for the detailed list of all the activities and organized tours in Mechelen or around the area.
+Check out Tripadvisor for all the activities and organized tours in Mechelen or around the area.
 Make sure to purchase your tickets to all the attractions right away to skip the queues.

 Pin for later!